-2.5 Specification of T4.2.5: Collector Engine and query support in the database of Crawler Results Integrated database
+T4.2.5: Collector Engine and query support in the database of Crawler Results Integrated database

-Managed by DSI and realized with a subcontract already identified in the contract.
+Managed by DSI, while it is planned to be realised by a subcontract (see Focuseek in the list of subcontracts), and will be integrated by partners (see table in Section 9.7, for other details regarding to the subcontract with Focuseek).
 More specific details will be provided to the subcontractor to better specify its work and integration with AXMEDIS.

-This task includes the development of a tool called Collector/Transcoder (recently called Mapper) Engine that will allow accepting the maps defined in the WP4.1 to migrate the content from the Crawled Results Integrated Database to the AXMEDIS format and database.
+- This task also includes the development of a tool called Collector/Transcoder Engine that will allow accepting the maps defined in the WP4.1 to migrate the content from the Crawled Results Integrated Database to the AXMEDIS format and database.
 These tools will be capable of processing data automatically updating the content into the AXMEDIS database when these are updated into the CMSs.
-In addition, the same engine tool will be capable to integrate tools for direct estimation of fingerprint and possibly metadata to complete the indexing by using the results of the following task, T4.2.6.

-The Collector Engine will be endowed of a specific interface to receive from the query support queries for searching into the Crawler Results Integrated database and sending back the information to the AXMEDIS database manager.

-For query support, it will be developed starting from the analysis and specified model in T4.2.3.
-The above query for the AXMEDIS database has to be also forwarded (when explicitly requested) into the database of information and content of the CMS, which is present in the content factory (content provider, content integrator, etc.).
+In addition, the same engine tool will be capable to integrate tools for direct estimation of fingerprint to complete the indexing by using the results of the following task. - The Collector Engine will be endowed of a specific interface to receive from the query support queries for searching into the Crawler Results Integrated database and sending back the information to the AXMEDIS database manager. - Query support.
+Support developed on the bases of the analysis and specified model in T4.2.3.
+The above query for the AXMEDIS database has to be also forwarded (when explicitly requested) into the database of information and content of the CMS which is present in the content factory (content provider, content integrator, etc.).
 The information obtained as a result has to be integrated with the results obtained from the of the AXMEDIS database general query.
+To access at the Crawler Results Integrated Database.
 The results of the query will not have to include equivalent content that is already available on the AXMEDIS database since it is automatically pushed in by the Collector Engine tool.